 - Stop credit cards: If you have no credit cards, spending tracking is easier.
 You would have only one debit account.
 If you already have credit cards, try leaving them at home.
 At least temporarily, to not hurt your credit score due to too much spending

 - If you still want to use rewards credit cards: Spend only what you can afford and pay the same month to avoid interest.
 Credit cards include rewards for frequent traveler or buyers of specific products and services.
 You might be a frequent traveler (for work or family), so use a credit card whose rewards are for frequent flights and hotels bought.

 - Track every penny when living on a tight budget: Use what you can stick with.
 There are many tools like notebooks, apps or spreadsheets.
-They identify categories you overspent on and can cut on temporarily.
-Many Budgeting apps include also goal progress tracking.
+If you prefer notebooks, consider the Clever Fox budget Book 2.0 They identify categories you overspent on and can cut on temporarily.
+Many Budgeting apps like Revolut include also goal progress tracking.
 For further details, read our article on How to make a budget.

-- Use money saving apps: See our articles Coupon apps and Budgeting apps for detailed alternatives.
+- Use money saving apps: See our articles Coupon apps like TopCashBack and Budgeting apps like Revolut for detailed alternatives.

 - Activate your Do It Yourself (DIY) mode: For easy home improvements like painting and changing cabinet hardware.
 On a few cases, a video on YouTube can quickly guide you.

 - Consider finding a cheaper place to live: Sometimes we bite off more than we can chew.
 This can be anything from living in a fancy neighborhood that we can barely afford to opt for the two-bedroom when we only need a one-bedroom.

 - Run the numbers.
 It could be cheaper to offer to pay for a hotel room for your guests than paying a two bedroom monthly rent when you need only one bedroom apartment.
 Most guests might choose an air mattress in your living room.